Aiven-Open/karapace/README.rst

      - ``lowest``
      - Decides on what basis the Karapace cluster master is chosen (only relevant in a multi node setup)

-Karapace Schema Registry authorization file is an optional JSON configuration, which contains a list of authorized users in ``users`` list and a set of access control rules in ``acls`` list.
+Karapace Schema Registry authorization file is an optional JSON configuration, which contains a list of authorized users in ``users`` list and a set of access control rules in ``permissions`` list.
 Karapace uses HTTP Basic Authentication for user authentication.

 Each user entry contains following attributes: